Fyfe Ewing

 Fyfe Alexander Ewing (born c.
-1 November 1970), is best known as the original drummer and founding member of rock band Therapy?.
+1 November 1970), is a Northern Irish musician, best known as the original drummer and founding member of rock band Therapy?.

 Therapy?

 In 1989, while playing drums in a punk covers band at a charity gig in Jordanstown, Ewing met Andy Cairns and subsequently formed Therapy? with Cairns on guitar and Michael McKeegan on bass.
 Ewing and Cairns would share lead vocal duties.
 In his near seven-year spell with the million selling outfit, Ewing recorded three full-length albums, two mini-albums and numerous EP's (as well as featuring heavily on two compilation albums and a box set following his departure) before leaving the band in January 1996.
 The official Therapy? press release stated:

 "Therapy? have parted company with drummer Fyfe Ewing.
 The split is totally amicable, Ewing being unable to cope with the rigours of touring.
-With Therapy? about to embark on a 5 month US tour to coincide with the release of "Infernal Love" in America, a parting of ways was mutually agreed".
+With Therapy? about to embark on a 5 month US tour to coincide with the release of Infernal Love in America, a parting of ways was mutually agreed".

 The song "Six Mile Water" on Therapy?'s 1999 album Suicide Pact - You First was partially written by Cairns about the end of his friendship with Ewing.

 Divers

 Ewing had meanwhile moved from Belfast to Brighton, England.
-He played for a short time in a band called "Divers", along with Rory Myers (guitar/vocals), Jon Hardy (bass) and for a short while Simon Robinson (Guitars), though Robinson proceeded to quit in early 1998, before Ewing drummed on and produced the three track EP "Little Less Nothing," released on Track Records.
+He played for a short time in a band called Divers, along with Rory Myers (guitar/vocals), Jon Hardy (bass) and for a short while Simon Robinson (Guitars), though Robinson proceeded to quit in early 1998, before Ewing drummed on and produced the three track EP Little Less Nothing, released on Track Records.
 Although the single received favourable reviews in the press, gaining 'Single of the Week' in Kerrang! magazine, Ewing left the band shortly afterwards.
 In 2006, Jon Hardy confirmed that Fyfe had recently jammed with the band but that it was just for fun, and not anything official.

 Score

-In 2000, Ewing traveled to New York City to record an album with Brighton-based hard rock band "Score".
+In 2000, Ewing traveled to New York City to record an album with Brighton-based hard rock band Score.
 The band included Lee Malin (vocals), James O'Brien (guitar) and Carlos Fortin (bass).
 The album was produced by Fred Durst and mixed by Rick Rubin for Durst's Flawless Records.
 The album remains unreleased.

 Other

 In 2007, Ewing placed a classified advert to the online musicians marketplace, Musolist, offering his services as a recording and/or touring drummer.

 In 2008, Ewing travelled to Belfast to play drums on singer-songwriter Robyn G. Shiels new material.
-The long delayed album "The Blood of the Innocents" was finally released on 'No Dancing Records' in April 2014.
+The long delayed album The Blood of the Innocents was finally released on No Dancing Records in April 2014.

 In September 2011, Ginger of The Wildhearts confirmed that Ewing had agreed to drum on 10 tracks for his forthcoming triple album.
 555% was released in February 2012.
 High quality photographs taken by Ewing during the recording process were later published in Rock Sound magazine.